 Did you know sales teams rarely use the marketing content provided to them?
 That’s right.
 They only use about 10% of the marketing materials handed over to them internally.

 Does that shock you?
 I’m sure you put a lot of effort into your marketing content and probably have your own marketing team.
 If you don’t have a marketing team, you really should through new hires or contracting marketing services.
 However, just because the content is created doesn’t mean it is being used as it should be.
-Instead sales reps often spend 30 hours a month searching for and creating their own sales material.
+Instead, sales reps often spend 30 hours a month searching for and creating their own sales material.
 This almost seems redundant when it doesn’t have to be.
-You may wonder how can you change this so your marketing materials are used as they should be and your sales reps are focusing on sales not creating material.
+You may wonder how you can change this so your marketing materials are used as they should be, and your sales reps are focusing on sales, not creating material.
 It can be done by following some tips:

-All three departments — sales, marketing and executives — want your team to be successful.
-It just means coordinating efforts to make sure all departments are literally on the same page.
+All three departments — sales, marketing, and executives — want your team to be successful.
+It just means coordinating efforts to make sure all departments are on the same page.
 Through these conversations you can talk further about how to target the desired audience, create marketing materials and stay within budgets.
 All three are doable; it just takes a team effort.
 It is also important to remember this won’t happen overnight.
-It may take some time as discussions are had, plans are made and drafts are created.
+It may take some time as discussions are had, plans are made, and drafts are created.

 As the types of marketing content can vary, these meetings will also help the various departments understand that marketing goes beyond a brochure and a website.
 It also comes down to how content is written and shared as well as the timing and purpose of campaigns whether by email, mail or social media.
-Let’s not forget marketing can help review the simplest of things such as that email signature line to verify important information and links are included or making sure the website links for sales reps are updated properly.
+Let’s not forget marketing can help review the simplest of things, such as that email signature line to verify important information and links are included or making sure the website links for sales reps are updated properly.

 Marketing efforts aren’t just for the external sales process.
 They are also beneficial for internal usage.
 This includes training, scripts, data and publications.
 Through this, each department can better understand how they ultimately work together as they plan and implement marketing content with the sales reps and even celebrate the team’s successes.
 When the content doesn’t work as hoped, the marketing department will also be able to help reframe content for those leads that don’t end in sales.
 Throughout it all, the sales reps are also communicating what they are noticing in their own interactions with leads, and they can ultimately focus on what they know best: making the sale.